shin71/Shivansh-Singla-UE203109-CSE-2-AI-LAB/lab_4_tic_tac_toe/readme.md

   <li> <b>In my implementation computer is always playing A circle whether it starts first or second</b>

   <li> <b>go function is within the computer move there is no need for a separate function just for putting values</b>
+  <li> <b> poss_win takes the character value 3 for cross or 5 for circle to find any index which results in the win for that character</b>
 </ul>

 ### a sample run